SEAI-H-2020/Software/tools/MeasureSim/firebase/README.md

 ## Instalation (Ubuntu and Windows)

-Start by cloning the repository and changing to the MeasureSim directory
+Start by cloning the repository and changing to the MeasureSim/firebase directory

 To install all the dependencies using pip run: